theckhd/ALIA/README.md

 ## Displays

-Currently there are three displays that appear.
+Currently there are four displays that appear.
 The displays only appear when in the Manhattan Exclusion Zone, the addon basically goes to sleep outside of that zone.

 ![Screenshot of addon during encounter](screens/alia_npcs_health_2.png) ![Screenshot of addon during encounter](screens/alia_warning.png)